 Tips to Make Candied Nuts

 Make your own candied nuts and you won’t regret it.
-Warning!
-These nuts taste fabulous on their own and are totally addicting – don’t forget to save some for the cake! 🙂
+Warning, though, they taste fabulous on their own and are totally addicting – don’t forget to save some for the cake!

 - 1 tablespoon of butter.